daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 ## AWS Elastic Disaster Recovery (DRS)

 AWS DRS minimizes data loss with fast, reliable recovery of on-premises and cloud-based applications using affordable storage, minimal compute, and point-in-time recovery.

+**Failback** is the process of reverting systems back to the primary environment after a failover test.

 ### Components